 How Organizations Can Find, Connect, Hire Veterans

 Perhaps the biggest problem is not convincing employers of the value of hiring veterans, but helping them with strategies for finding and hiring veterans.
 "It's not simply a matter of posting a notice that you're hiring veterans," said Russ Hovendick, a strong advocate who works with transitioning veterans and founder of Directional Motivation, a career-transition site.
 "Transitioning veterans, in general, are skeptical, and every organization is suspect until they prove themselves."
 Thus, the first step is making an organization-wide commitment to hiring and retaining veterans.
 From top to bottom, and across all departments, a commitment to veterans must be ingrained into the culture of the organization, and often, hiring managers and HR staff need to be trained on the intricacies of hiring veterans.
 In addition, other changes may need to be made, such as support services for veterans and their families, increased workplace flexibility programs, and an employee resource group (ERG) for veterans (see AT&T's group).
 Once this step has been completed, the next step, according to Hovendick, "is about building trust and a relationship with the veteran community.
 Organizations need to build visibility among veterans and veteran organizations."
 Hovendick cites his own organization -- which provides an array of no-cost career tools and advice for transitioning veterans -- in stating that it took more than two years to gain the trust of veterans.
 Once it happened, though, word quickly spread, and more vets started contacting him because of the powerful word-of-mouth from the vets he helped.
 How do you build trust?
 Become -- and state that you are -- a veteran-friendly employer.
 Use your organization's Website to showcase your commitment to veterans.
 Create a section dedicated to veterans.
 Share your vision and commitment, tell success stories, and showcase that the organization welcomes and actively recruits veterans.
-See two great examples with Lockheed-Martin and CSX.
 How do you reach out to veterans' groups?
 In just about every community across the country, countless veteran-related groups, from the American Legion to Veterans of Foreign Wars, to numerous other service-based organizations and local colleges and universities, offer programs for transitioning vets.
 If your organization is lucky enough to be located near a military base, try connecting directly on site.
 How do you find transitioning veteran job-seekers?
 While Hovendick says there is "no golden key for finding and recruiting veterans," employers cite a number of proven and successful strategies, including:

 - Connecting with the Local One-Stop Career Center.
 Ask to speak with the Local Veterans Employment Representative (LVER) or the Disabled Veterans Outreach Program (DVOP) Specialist.